coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/network-setup.md

 monit -d 1
 ```

-Monit will run the BigchainDB and Tendermint processes and restart them when they crash.
+Monit will run the corechaindb and Tendermint processes and restart them when they crash.
 If the root `corechaindb_` process crashes, Monit will also restart the Tendermint process.

 You can check the status by running `monit status` or `monit summary`.